-Teachers: Have students enrolled in agriculture complete this form to identify places for improvement in self-directed experiences.
-Compare your score with theirs.
-Students: Assign points for your performance in the categories below according to the following key.
-Return to your teacher when finished.
-Course: Grade: Date: Self-Scoring Please rate your performance at work or in independent school projects honestly from "one," being the lowest score, to "10," the highest.
-When you finish, your teacher will rate your performance and work with you to improve your scores.
-Student Teacher I am dependable, punctual and thorough when carrying out my duties.
+Teachers: Have students enrolled in agriculture complete this form to identify place your score with theirs.
+Students: Assign points for your performance in the categories below according to Name: Course: Grade: Date: Self-Scoring Please rate your performance at work or in independent school score, to "10," the highest.
+When you finish, your teacher will raimprove your scores. ate your performa nce and work with you to Student Teacher I am dependable, punctual and thorough when carrying out my duties.
 I have a tendency to show initiative when working.
 I maintain tactful relationships when working.
 I inspire trust among fellow workers and students while working.
 I inspire trust among supervisors and teachers while working.
 I produce a consistent personal example from which others can observe the value of cooperation, fair play and respect for others while working.
 I produce beyond minimum expectations and group output when working.
 I use time wisely when working.
 I follow instructions as given or make suggestions directly to my supervisor.
 I demonstrate interest in the work.
-TOTAL SCORE
+TOTAL SCORE Comments: